CheerathAniketh/Ani_Practice/README.md

 #  Coding Practice

 Welcome to my little coding gym.
-This repo is just me logging consistency — from `hello world` to less dumb stuff.
+This repo is just me logging consistency, from `hello world` to less dumb stuff.

 ##  Why this repo?
 - Track my learning progress